Alaztiest/Samples/Selenium/C#/README.md

 ## Selenium webdriver samples using C#

-These code samples shows how to use Selenium webdriver using C# and Nunit testing framework.<br/>
+These code samples show how to use Selenium webdriver using C# and Nunit testing framework.<br/>
 Perfecto has a rich support for Selenium API in C# and Visual Studio IDE.

 **Downloads:**